 You will need to measure the ingredients out.
 And you will also likely need to stop the blender a couple of times to stir things up and make sure everything is getting well blended.

 This recipe makes enough for four 6-ounce servings, or two 12-ounce servings if it’s your breakfast.

-Looking for some more easy summer food ideas?
+Looking for more ways to get some greens in?
 Try these out:

 Pin this Kid Friendly Blueberry Kale Smoothie for Later!

 If you try out this Kale Blueberry Smoothie recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
 Seriously, I love hearing from you!